RenanLopesAlmeida/Go-Barber-Old/README.md

 ## Backend
 #### To run, you must have a postgres image on docker, check ormconfig.json file.
 Then, you can run on your terminal `yarn` to download the node_modules and to start the server, you just need to type on your terminal: `yarn dev:server`.
 It is using port:3333. <br>

 #### After you create an user, you must log in, to do that, go to localhost:3333/sessions.
 If you are using Insomnia, Go to Auth breadcrumb and hit the Bearer option.
-On token, place that temp token (I'll change this on future): eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE1OTMyOTUzODksImV4cCI6MTU5MzM4MTc4OSwic3ViIjoiNmJkNWE2NzgtNTA5NS00NWJhLTg0NTYtYWQzMThlM2ViNmE1In0.t3Klrg8iI0ae2WBtJ0g9_kMpKnzT9KK2R1MvG6cmQBU
+On token, place that temp token (I'll change this on future): <br>

+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE1OTMyOTUzODksImV4cCI6MTU5MzM4MTc4OSwic3ViIjoiNmJkNWE2NzgtNTA5NS00NWJhLTg0NTYtYWQzMThlM2ViNmE1In0.t3Klrg8iI0ae2WBtJ0g9_kMpKnzT9KK2R1MvG6cmQBU

 Some features on backend:

 * Created with NodeJS and Typescript
+* Migrations
 * id maded with uuid generator
 * Application created with some Design Patterns, like Dependency Injection, Repository, Services
 * JWT Authentication